 Phonics Activities for Struggling Readers

-In this product, I start by introducing the phonics skill that we will be learning using the phonics poster.
-These posters can be hung around the classroom in easy eye sight for the student to use throughout the year.
-The teacher can also print out the posters and start a phonics binder with the student so they have the skill handy.
+In this product, I introduce the phonics skill we will be learning using the phonics poster.
+These posters can be hung around the classroom in easy eyesight for the students to use throughout the year.
+The teacher can also print out the posters and start a phonics binder with the students so they have the skill handy.

 Practice Makes Perfect

-Students must practice the skill in order to learn the phonics rule.
-When I have students practice, I like to have them near me at a small group table, on the floor of the classroom, or during tutoring.
+Students must practice the skill of learning the phonics rule.
+When I have students practice, I like to have them near me at a small group table, on the classroom floor, or during tutoring.
 This product contains two short pages of examples that can be used to see if a student understands the skills.
-In the picture below, I have the worksheets cut in half and secured with a binder ring
+I have the worksheets cut in half and secured with a binder ring in the picture below

 Phonics Activities for Struggling Readers